 - Swings for all age groups including a Liberty Swing

 Nearest cafe to the Rocks Riverside Park

-The nearest cafe to the playground is Cafe 63 at 105/532 Seventeen Mile Rocks Road.
+If you are keen on a site down cafe, the nearest cafe to the playground is Cafe 63 at 105/532 Seventeen Mile Rocks Road.
 It is about a 3 minute drive away.
 So if you have forgotten to pack a snack, this is an easy win!

 As you can see, it really is the ultimate playground for Brisbane families!